js108/photo-tabs-slide-panel-to-accordion/README.md

         <div id="square3" class="panel">PANEL 3: Ipsum</div>
     </div>

-##Notes
+## Notes

 Obviously this is a whole little website which makes it a harder to work with in some ways than say a jquery plugin.
-But if it's what you're looking for you're prob psyched right now reguardless.
+But if it's what you're looking for you're prob psyched right now regardless.
 I sure would've been.
-And in some ways its better like if you want to extend it without wading through someones endless javascript.
+And in some ways its better, like if you want to extend it without wading through someones endless javascript.
 Though if you are specifically looking for a plugin could try [this one](https://github.com/samsono/Easy-Responsive-Tabs-to-Accordion) which is what I originally did.
 But then I decided to write my own for really no good reason.
 [This tutorial](http://inspirationalpixels.com/tutorials/creating-tabs-with-html-css-and-jquery) was helpful in understanding how to do it.
-It's true I called it a photo grid but it's basically tabs.
-What is a tab really tho~ makes u think.